omarmokrani97/SeisInsight-Synthetic-2D-Seismic-Section-Generator/README.md

-# Synthetic-Seismic-Reflection-Modelling-Software
-# Read Me Template
+# Synthetic Seismic Reflection Modelling Software

 ![Project Image](project-image-url)

-> This is a ReadMe template to help save you time and effort.
+> This is a short ReadMe about this project.

 ---